gengx/fend-project-memory-game/README.md

 ## How to play

 Open the index.html page in the browser.
-The game timer starts right away.
+The game timer starts when the fist card is opened.
 A new game can be started any time by clicking on the "restart" button on top of the page.
 A "Play again" button is also presented at the score page at the end of each game.
 Happy memorizing!